What do you do when money is tight and you have a family? Get tips about raising children on a tight budget while still enjoying life.

 Now more than ever should you accept other people’s generosity.
 Maybe your mom visits the kids every week, bearing food, clothes, books, and toys.
 Perhaps others gifted them money or presents for their birthdays.

 What you’re given may not be ideal, either, but that’s okay.
-A relative offers you her old washer and dryer for your new home, for instance.
+A relative might offer you her old washer and dryer for your new home, for instance.
 The unit might not be what you would’ve bought, but you came up with free appliances that do the job.

-Should you receive gift cards, stash them in an easy-to-find envelope so you’ll have ready funds in the future.
+Should you receive gift cards, stash them in an easy-to-find envelope so you can have ready funds in the future.
 The next time the kids need clothes or items, see if you can use one of these gift cards.

 And of course, be generous right back to others.
 Donate outgrown clothes to friends and family, or offer to help in any way.